FastComments/fastcomments-blog/src/content/(12-30-2020) Migrating from JustComments to FastComments.md

 It's usually a matter of removing the small snippet they give you and replacing it with <a href="https://fastcomments.com/auth/my-account/get-acct-code" target="_blank">our own</a>.
 You can even run JustComments and FastComments on the same site temporarily to test and tweak the look and feel. <a href="https://fastcomments.com/auth/my-account/help" target="_blank">We can help with that</a>.

-If you're not using the Generic Site Integration then the instructions will vary based on your platform - again <a href="https://fastcomments.com/auth/my-account/help" target="_blank">reach out to us</a>.
 {{/unless}}

 {{#isPost}}